Fear, lack of funding hurt census in Sunbelt, advocates say - WTMJ

 Arizona, Florida and Texas were laggards compared to other states in efforts to form statewide committees aimed at driving census participation.
 Arizona only named members to its committee in August 2019, and Florida set one up in January 2020, just weeks before the national head count began in a rural Alaska village.
 Texas never even set up a statewide committee, which some census activists attributed to Texas lawmakers not wanting to take a stand on the citizenship question by promoting the census.

+“Those are factors for all states and may have been more of a factor for Texas,” Potter said.
+“We have a lot of rural areas in Texas, we have a very significant and growing Latino population.”

+Texas Republicans released a statement after the census count that said: “Representation in Texas must be based upon citizenship, and strategically we can ascertain why the left wants to flood Texas with thousands of illegals.”

-A spokeswoman for Florida Gov. Ron DeSantis didn’t respond to an email inquiry.
+In Florida, a spokeswoman for Gov. Ron DeSantis didn’t respond to an email inquiry.

 Paul Mitchell, a redistricting expert in California, a state that spent $187 million on census outreach, said there was a clear pattern in the numbers.
 States that funded major census-participation campaigns did well, while Republican-led ones, who viewed efforts like that as criticisms of then-President Donald Trump, did not, he said.